cdapio/cdap-apps/Wise/README.rst

   $ mvn clean package

-To deploy and start the application, check CDAP is running and then execute:
+To deploy and start the application, check that CDAP is running and then execute:
  From the Standalone CDAP SDK directory, use the Command Line Interface::

   $ ./bin/cdap-cli.sh deploy app <path-to-Wise-jar-file>